IST356M001SP25/assignment-06-grusso01/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I understood this assignment which was very validating.
+WHat I learned in class was so helpful for this assignments.
+I was able to define all of the apicall functions easily, since they are all pretty much identical.
+However, I had an issue with the first api call function, get_google_place_details.
+No matter what I did, the test didn't pass.
+I used a bunch of my 150 alotted API's and I got scared to keep going.
+I double checked that I had params instead of data since the input info gets put into the URL unlike the other functions.
+Nothing worked.
+I even got so desperate that I compared what I coded to the solution and it looks the exact same.
+I don't really understand why this is.
+It's making all of my other tests for the entire assignment fail since the entire assignment is based on the previous function/output, and all of that goes back to get_google_place_details, which failed its test.
+Regardless, the rest of the assignment went very smoothly.
+The instructions were very thorough and left no wiggle room for errors (I REALLY appreciate the thorough instructions and steps outlines in README).